FreeUKGen/MyopicVicar/doc/roadmap.md

  - UCF Support in search engine
  - Better support to smart phones
- - Researchers can register
+ - Researchers can register for free to get access to extra facilities.
  - Saved Search feature are accessible to registered users.
  - Wild card support in search engine
  - Maternal birth name search
- - Double barrelleled surnames
+ - Double barrelled surnames
  - Add processing indicator to inform user that search is proceeding
- - Avoid gateway timeout
+ - Avoid gateway time-out
+ - Enhanced tips and documentation

 ## Version 1.5 (April 2016)